About Jackie Moore

 Certified, Telemental Health

-Due to a full caseload, I am not presently accepting new counseling clients at this time.
+Due to a full caseload, I am no longer accepting new or returning counseling clients at this time.

 The following link accesses a list of local Kittitas County Counselors.